ShawnGeorge03/FinLearn/docs/assign-doc.md

 1. Developer makes changes to the code and pushes to `group-1` branch
 2. Github Action is triggered on push to `group-1` branch
+   1. Run Pre-Build Tests (Only for Server)
-    1. Build & Push Images to DockerHub
+   2. Build & Push Images to DockerHub
-    2. Deploy Server on Google Cloud
+   3. Deploy Server on Google Cloud
-    3. Deploy Client on Google Cloud
+   4. Deploy Client on Google Cloud
-    4. Run Automated Tests
+   5. Run Deployment Tests
 3. Publish Artifacts.

+### Pre Build Tests

+When a change is pushed to GitHub, a GitHub Action for is triggered to run test cases to ensure functionality.
+Currently this is only for the server instance.

+- Steps:

+  1. Checkout the latest changes based on the `HEAD_REF`.
+  2. Setup a `Node.js 18` Environment.
+  3. Install all packages via npm.
+  4. Create `.env` file using the values stored on Github Secrets.
+  5. Run the Jest Test Runner.
+  6. Collect and Publish the Coverage Report as an Artifacts.
+  7. Collect and Publish the Test Report

 ### Building & Pushing Images